idaholab/moose/modules/navier_stokes/doc/content/source/fvbcs/WCNSFVSwitchableInletVelocityBC.md

 - If `switch = true`: the boundary condition is applied as described in [WCNSFVInletVelocityBC.md].

 - If `switch = false`: the boundary condition is not applied and a single sided extrapolation to the boundary is applied from internal extrapolation.
-The user can expect second order convergence.

 In both cases, the interpolated value at the face is contoled by `face_limiter`.
 By default, `face_limiter = 1.0`.